Approved September 18, 2012

 The Library is not under any obligation to accept specific offers of volunteer help.
 Acceptance will depend on the library’s need, applicants’ qualifications or skills, availability of staff to supervise, and other factors that would be considered for any paid employee.
 The library will comply with any NH Dept. of Labor rules and all applicable laws governing work conditions and restrictions that apply to volunteers, such as but not limited to Youth Employment Laws.

 Anyone wishing to volunteer at the library must apply in person and complete both a Volunteer Application form and if accepted, a Volunteer Agreement form.
-For Youth age 14 to 15, a Youth Employment Certificate must also be provided which includes parental permission.
+For Youth age 14 to 15, a Youth Employment Certificate must also be provided.
 For youth age 16 and 17 a signed Parental Permission form must be provided unless the applicant has graduated from High School or has a General Equivalency Diploma.
 Youth up to age 19 must submit positive ID to prove age.